ghfbsd/cdseis/README.md

 `   ` `./configure SACAUX=<directory-with-SAC-aux-files>`
 to help the configure process find the SAC libraries.

-To print the documentation to the screen or a hardcopy device by:
+After installing CDSEIS, print the documentation to the screen by:
 `   ` `man cdseis`
 or
 `   ` `man makelog`
 To get hard copy, use
 `   ` `man -t cdseis > cdseis.ps`
 or
 `   ` `groff -man -t cdseis.man > cdseis.ps`
 and view cdseis.ps with your favorite PostScript reader.
 Use similar methods to get makelog documentation.

-> You may wish to change the default values of some of the parameters to suit your particular needs.
-They all may be overridden in the cdseis input file.
-However, the default values are all set in data statements in the main program (cdseis.f).
-In particular, expert programmers might wish to change the default directories for the phase files, and catalog files, and the cdroms, which are in variables phsdir, logdir, and cddir.

 HOW TO REMOVE IT
 ================